GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## Component Storage (Contiguous Pools)

 Entities do not store their own components.
-Pools are wrappers for vectors of components and store them contiguously in memory.
+Instead, they are stored in Pools which are arrays of components.

 ### Pool structure
 ![Pool](./readmeimages/pool.png)